A neighbor's word can bring death sentence in Iraq IS trials

 The heavy reliance on informants is particularly glaring, given the potential that some are motivated by personal grudges.
 Informants never appear in court; their claims are passed to the judges in dry, written reports from intelligence officials with no hint of their possible motivation.

-Thousands of defendants are pushed through the courts at a rapid clip, with individual trials as short as 10 or 15 minutes and a third of the cases ending in the death penalty.
-Witnesses are very rarely called and no forensic evidence presented, raising the likelihood of innocent people going to the gallows.
+Thousands of defendants are rushed through the courts, with trials as short as 10 or 15 minutes and a third of the cases ending in the death penalty.
+Witnesses are rarely called and no forensic evidence presented, raising the likelihood of innocent people going to the gallows.

 The cases are so flimsy that President Fuad Masum has refrained from ratifying many executions, which is required by law before they can be carried out, a senior official in the president's office told the AP.